You're viewing the story teaser, please log in to enjoy our full videos.

 He emerged from the cave of bats with the name given to him by his people.
 He was Jandamarra - a man of power who could appear and disappear like a ghost.

-The epic and tragic story of Jandamarra, Indigenous hero of the Kimberley.
+The epic and tragic story of Jandamarra, First Nations hero of the Kimberley.
 A story for all Australians, providing a unique insight into an extraordinary man and a powerful slice of history.

 Set in the Kimberley region in north-west Australia, this is the story of a young warrior born to lead.
 To the settlers, he was an outlaw to be hunted.
 To the Bunuba, he was a courageous defender of his country.